 - ½ teaspoon baking soda*

-- Preheat oven to 325 degrees F. Generously grease a glass 8X8-inch baking dish with butter.
+- Preheat the oven to 325 degrees F. Generously grease a glass 8X8-inch baking dish with butter.

-- In a medium bowl, whisk together the eggs, milk, melted butter, stevia, cinnamon, cocoa powder, ginger and kosher salt.
+- In a medium bowl, whisk together the eggs, milk, melted butter, stevia, cinnamon, cocoa powder, gingerm, and kosher salt.

 - Whisk in the almond flour, then the baking soda.

 - Pour the batter into the prepared pan.
-Bake until puffed and a toothpick inserted in center comes out clean, about 20 minutes.
+Bake until the cake is puffed and a toothpick inserted in the center comes out clean, about 20 minutes.

-- Cool in pan on a cooling rack for 20 minutes, then cut into nine squares and serve.
+- Cool the cake in the pan on a cooling rack for 20 minutes, then cut it into nine squares and serve.

 I send out a weekly newsletter with a recipe and tips.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.